Nagano crawler boom lifts a UK first for JMS

 The Nagano 20ATuj articulating crawler boom lift provides a maximum working height of 20m, maximum outreach of 8m and a maximum basket capacity of 230kg.

-It weighs 9,450kg, is powered by the same 3-cylinder Kubota low-emissions diesel engine (Tier 5, no DPF), and has a telescopic boom and a jib boom for highly precise basket placement.
+It weighs 9,450kg, is powered by the same 3-cylinder Kubota low-emissions diesel engine (Tier 5, no DPF), has a telescopic boom and a jib boom for highly precise basket placement.

 The platforms share excellent safety features, including a travel stop controller, travel speed controller, incline alarm, overloading alarm and rapid descent prevention valve.